-Start your day with this deliciously simple breakfast, packed with nutrients and flavour.
+Start your day with this deliciously simple breakfast, packed with nutrients and flavour: Upma and Masala Chai.
 This recipe will nourish your soul, and feed your heart because masala chai, and upma make everything better!

-Upma is an Indian-style porridge, very high in protein.
-It is toasted semolina and nuts, spiced with mustard seeds, curry leaves and an onion and tomato masala.
+Upma is an Indian-style porridge that is made with semolina.
+Semolina is the hard grain left after milling wheat such as durum wheat.
+It is considered to be high in protein because of its high gluten-content too.
+Upma is made by toasting semolina and nuts, then it is spiced with mustard seeds, curry leaves and an onion and tomato masala.
 I have added moringa leaves to this recipe for some extra vitamin C and antioxidants to start your day.
+To make this gluten-free, you can use rice and mix it with cauliflower for that extra crunch.

 Easy Indian Breakfast: Masala Chai and Upma